TylorS/typed/readme.md

 your application, and you will be able to use it to express your application over time.

 You will be able to compose pull-based workflows with push-based workflows as required to construct more complex systems.
-Concurrent React will never reach the level of control over most-based stream graph.
+Concurrent React will never reach the level of control over a most-based stream graph.
 Recover from errors with ease, throttle and debounce naturally, all while never leaking resources.